jevgenik/manuals/source/files/software/kubernetes.rst

 * `ConfigMap <https://kubernetes.io/docs/concepts/configuration/configmap/>`_ - a configmap is an object that contains configuration information for an application (as key-value pairs)

+* `Deployment <https://kubernetes.io/docs/concepts/workloads/controllers/deployment/>`_ - a Deployment manages a set of Pods to run an application workload, usually one that doesn't maintain state

 Kubectl